szabgab/rust.code-maven.com/slides/rust/struct.md

 {id: struct-method}
 {i: impl}
 {i: self}
+{i: &self}

 * We can add methods to a `struct` using the `impl` keyword (we implement the method).
 * The first parameter of every method must be the variable name `self` that will represent the current instance.
 * We can have either `self` or `&self`.
-The latter will borrwo the instance and this it will allow us to call two methods (or the same method twice).
+The latter will borrow the instance and it will allow us to call two methods (or the same method twice as in our example).
-* If we used `self` the instance would be moved on the first method call.
+* If we used only `self` the instance would be moved on the first method call.
+Rarely used.

 ![](examples/struct/point-with-method/src/main.rs)
 ![](examples/struct/point-with-method/out.out)